marcosppollastri/simply-express-generator/README.md

 Simply Express Generator is a simple command-line utility for generating barebones Express/TypeScript projects.
 If you're tired of existing Express project generators that are either outdated or too bloated, this utility is for you.

+This project is in early development and mostly for personal use.
+It's planned to include more features and more complete template in the future.

 ## Features

 - Quick setup with TypeScript, Jest, ESLint. ✅